Missing out on a medal in shooting at the Beijing 2008 Games was a bitter pill to swallow for Indian shooter Gagan Narang.

 “I had to go back to the drawing board and re-chart my Olympic journey.
 At every stage, I recalibrated my skills.”

-Determined to exorcise his demons from Beijing, absolutely nothing was going to get in the way of Gagan Narang becoming an Olympic medal winner this time around.
+Determined to exorcise his demons from Beijing, absolutely nothing was going to get in the way of Gagan Narang’s Olympic medal hopes this time around.

 The final saw him demonstrate tremendous temperament and resolve to hold his nerve in a tense climax that witnessed the competitors’ rankings, including that of the top three, change with every shot.